kabirdhillon7/Instagram/README.md

 # Project 3 - *Instagram*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Instagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **5** hours spent in total